jdesrosiers/resourceful/README.md

 that defines the resource in the response.

 ### Creating a Resource
-A resource can be created by making a PUT request on a URI that doesn't contain a resource.
+A resource can be created in two ways.
+The most common way is to use POST.
+When a resource is created using POST, there will be a `Link` header pointing to the newly created resource.
+A resource can also be created using a PUT request on a URI that doesn't contain a resource.
 Resource creation will always respond with `201 Created`.
 The new resource will be echoed in the response.

 ### Modifying a Resource
 A resource can be modified using a PUT request.
 PUT requests do not do partial updates.
 The resource passed will be